YangXuanyue/Compiler-Frontend/README.md

 Lexer lexer;
 std::cin >> lexer;
 ```
-##Grammar
+## Grammar Configuring
-The grammar for parsing C codes hasn't completed yet.
+The parser for parsing C codes hasn't completed yet.
 Nevertheless, it can now be configured in  `../Compiler/Parser/Grammar.ini` in the form of:

 	nonterminals = {
 		E T F ...